-In earlier times, there was consensus within religion that previous religious legal decisions should be kept under constant review to ensure they retained their relevancy and legitimacy 104.
+In earlier times, there was consensus within religion that previous religious legal decisions should be kept under constant review to ensure they retained their relevancy and legitimacy (An-Na'im, 1996, n.
+88 at 345).
 This early practice should be remembered and resurrected.
 When religion is out of step with societal values and is unwilling to start the process of change, or change is occurring at too slow a pace, it starts to lose its legitimacy.
-All the 'founders' of the main religions recognised this fact 105.
-If a religion loses its legitimacy, it loses its members and position of power within society.
-Where a religion feels that this is happening it is generally willing to change to 'capture' its market share of believers once more.
+All the 'founders' of the main religions recognised this fact.
+It is a misnomer that religion is static and unchanging 'religious